aaronbloomfield/slp/docs/rubyrails-getting-started.md

 Ruby is the programming language, and Rails is the framework.
 They are typically used at the same time, so the entire setup is often just called "Rails".

 Note that Ruby is the programming language, and Rails is the framework.
-When all is completed, you ***MUST*** have Ruby version 2.1.2 installed and Rails 4.1.5 installed.
-It's okay if you have a different patch level version (i.e., Ruby 2.1.3 or rails 4.1.6, for example), but you can't have a different minor or major version.
+When all is completed, you ***MUST*** have Ruby version 2.2.3 installed and Rails 4.2.3 installed.
+It's okay if you have a different patch level version (i.e., Ruby 2.2.4 or rails 4.2.4, for example), but you can't have a different minor or major version.

 If you are running this on the VirtualBox image, then this step has already been performed.
+See below for getting this working on the course server.

 If you are running this on your *own* machine, then you will want to follow the instructions at [https://gorails.com/setup/ubuntu/14.04](https://gorails.com/setup/ubuntu/14.04) if you are running Ubuntu 14.04.
 If you are running Mac OS X, that site has directions [here](https://gorails.com/setup/osx).
 Likewise, other versions of Ubuntu can be found from those two links.
-If you are using another operating system, you are on your own (but note that the versions ***MUST*** match what we are using (Ruby 2.1.2 and Rails 4.1.5)).
+If you are using another operating system, you are on your own (but note that the versions ***MUST*** match what we are using (Ruby 2.2.3 and Rails 4.2.3)).

 To install this on the course server, you could follow the directions from [that site](https://gorails.com/setup/ubuntu/14.04).
 However, those directions take about a half hour to complete.
 Instead, follow the following steps.
 Note that this will only work on the course server!